May 27, 2023 | |

 These penalisations represent abuses of human rights, especially the rights to freedom of expression, the right to develop one's own personality and the right to life.

 The Wahabbi interpretation of Sharia law in Saudi Arabia maintains that acts of homosexuality should be disciplined in the same way as adultery - with death by stoning.
-Homosexuality or nonconformant gender expression can also be punished by corporal punishment, flogging, imprisonment or forced ‘conversion’ therapy.

 In 2019, the Saudi Arabian government orchestrated a mass-execution of 37 men who were accused of espionage or terrorism, five of whom were also convicted of same-sex intercourse after one was tortured into confessing.

-Homosexuality is illegal in Iran and carries severe punishment under the country's Islamic penal code.
-Consensual same-sex sexual activity is considered a crime, and those convicted can face imprisonment, flogging, and even the death penalty.
 In 2022, for example, two men were convicted of having carried out homosexual relations and were hanged in prison.
 The death penalty does not apply to same-sex relations between women, but gay women are nevertheless punished with lashings and fines.

 The Iranian government has justified its stance on homosexuality by citing religious and cultural reasons, claiming that homosexuality is a sin and goes against Islamic values.
 As a result, LGBTQ+ individuals in Iran face systemic discrimination, harassment and violence, both from the government and from society at large.

-In Yemen, homosexuality is illegal and is punishable by imprisonment for up to three years.
-Article 264 of the country's penal code criminalises "sodomy" and defines it as sexual intercourse between two men and the law also criminalises any act of "indecency" or "immorality" between individuals of the same sex, including between women.
+Article 264 of the country's penal code criminalises "sodomy" and defines it as sexual intercourse between two men.
+The law also criminalises any act of "indecency" or "immorality" between individuals of the same sex, including between women.

-In addition to imprisonment, those who are found guilty of homosexuality may also face fines, public flogging, or other forms of punishment, such as capital punishment.
 Between 2012 and 2014, at least 35 people were executed or murdered for their gay identity by the Ansar al Sharia militant group, which is affiliated with al Qaeda.
-In 2020, a trans woman was detained, tortured and whipped in chastisement of her gender expression before fleeing the country.

 The Syariah Penal Code in Brunei permits the administration of the death penalty for acts of sodomy; however, the country has had a moratorium on executions since 1996, and instead punishes homosexuality with whipping and up to 30 years of prison for men and 10 years for women.

 Nigeria’s federal penal code imposes a penalty of 14 years of imprisonment for homosexuality.
 However, in 12 northern states, the regional penal code adopt Sharia law, which penalises homosexual acts with death or flogging.
-While the death penalty is not commonly used in these states, gay men are often detained, tortured and extorted by authorities, and harassed by community members.

-In Mauritania, which follows a Sharia-based criminal code, sexual acts between people of the same sex are criminalised and may be punished with death; however, Mauritanian officials have noted that there is a de facto moratorium on the death penalty, which has not been administered since 1987.
-Nevertheless, queer people in the country face persecution, imprisonment, and harassment.
+However, Mauritanian officials have noted that there is a de facto moratorium on the death penalty, which has not been administered since 1987.
+Nevertheless, queer people in the country face persecution, imprisonment and harassment.

-Afghanistan, Bangladesh, Brunei, Iran, Iraq, Kuwait, Lebanon, Malaysia, Maldives, Myanmar, Oman, Pakistan, Qatar, Saudi Arabia, Syria, Turkmenistan, United Arab Emirates, Uzbekistan
+Afghanistan, Bangladesh, Brunei, Iran, Iraq, Kuwait, Lebanon, Malaysia, Maldives, Myanmar, Oman, Pakistan, Qatar, Saudi Arabia, Syria, Turkmenistan, United Arab Emirates, Uzbekistan.

-Dominica, Grenada, Jamaica, Saint Lucia, Saint Vincent and The Grenadines
+Dominica, Grenada, Jamaica, Saint Lucia, Saint Vincent and The Grenadines.

 Cook Islands, Kiribati, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu

-It’s important to note that while the countries listed above have explicit legislations outlawing homosexuality, some other countries that legally permit same-sex relations nevertheless persecute LGBTQ+ people.
+It is important to note that while the countries listed above have explicit legislations outlawing homosexuality, some other countries that legally permit same-sex relations nevertheless persecute LGBTQ+ people.

 This intolerance can take the form of outlawing expressions of LGBTQ+ identities and culture, imposing stigma and discriminating in employment, housing or access to healthcare.